taliandre49/INFO-5940/README.md

             - [IMPORTANT!]
 Make sure to leave the begining code for client, llm, and title as mentioned in the comments.
 DO NOT ALTER this code!
 5. Have fun!

+## Overview:

+This application has many features which include a file upload chat interface.
+The files available for decipher and upload include pdfs and txt files.
+You can upload your files and ask the AI chatbot questions regarding files uploaded (note you CAN upload multiple files).
+- to upload files click on upload icon and select desired pdf and txt files
+- Interact with chatbot using prompts
+- This application also has various versions to run:
+        1. RAG before use prompt
+        2. RAG after prompt
+        - to run each one use the instructions provided above as well as instructions detailed in the `chat_upload.py file`